HackYourFuture/Browsers/Week1/MAKEME.md

 To keep track of your progress through the JS 30 and to store your refactored projects there's the following [the javascript-30](https://github.com/HackYourFutureBelgium/JavaScript-30) repo provided by HYF Belgium.
 In this repo you will find more detailed instructions on how to work your way through these projects, as well as a folder structure for your refactors and a checklist to keep track of your progress.
 Fork this repository to your own github to serve as your basis.

 Your goal for the rest of the curriculum is to refactor as many JS 30 projects into your repository as you can as they show you cool tricks that you can do.
+This does not have to be done this week, this is a 'when I have time' suggestion!

 Here are some suggestions to start with: